plotly/dash-labs/docs/07-LongCallback.md

 ![](https://i.imgur.com/EzzLimH.gif)

 ## Example 4: Progress bar
 This example uses the `progress` argument to the `@long_callback` decorator to update a progress bar while the callback is running.
-The `progress` argument should be set to an `Output` dependency object that references a tuple of two properties of a component in the app's layout.
-The first property will be set to the current iteration of the task that the decorated function is executing, and the second property will be set to the total number of iterations.
+The `progress` argument should be set to an `Output` dependency grouping that references properties of components in the app's layout.

-When a dependency object is assigned to the `progress` argument of `@long_callback`, the decorated function will be called with a new special argument as the first argument to the function.
+When a dependency grouping is assigned to the `progress` argument of `@long_callback`, the decorated function will be called with a new special argument as the first argument to the function.
 This special argument, named `set_progress` in the example below, is a function handle that the decorated function should call in order to provide updates to the app on its current progress.
-The `set_progress` function accepts two positional argument, which correspond to the two properties specified in the `Output` dependency object passed to the `progress` argument of `@long_callback`.
-The first argument to `set_progress` should be the current iteration of the task that the decorated function is executing, and the second argument should be the total number of iterations.
+The `set_progress` function accepts a single argument, which correspond to the grouping of properties specified in the `Output` dependency grouping passed to the `progress` argument of `@long_callback`.

 ```python
 import time